Altyn-moon/Altyn-moon/README.md

 ---

-- 🎓 Bachelor's in Information Systems in Oil and Gas (GPA: 3.57)
+-  Graduated with a Bachelor's degree in Information Systems (GPA 3.57).
-- 🔭 Currently working on web apps using FastAPI, PHP, and MySQL
+- Built working web apps using FastAPI, PHP, MySQL, and JavaScript during studies and internships.
-- 👯 Participated in student hackathons, placed 3rd in ZMS challenge
+- Took 3rd place in a corporate coding competition at ZMS, winning a 300,000₸ team prize.
+- Currently learning React and improving my frontend and backend development skills.
-- 🌱 Learning advanced backend and cloud technologies
+- Confident with HTML/CSS, familiar with backend tools and database systems.
-- 📫 Reach me at: altusshh.sss@gmail.com
+- I recently moved to Almaty to grow my career in IT as a junior full-stack developer.
+- Open to junior roles and internship opportunities in tech teams.

 ---